 - Making communities more attractive to business, industry and tourists

-- The Department of Environmental Utilities will erect a sign for each adopted section.
+- The Public Works Department will erect a sign for each adopted section.

 - Sign Recognition Policy

 - The sign installed for the groups participating in the program will conform to the following rules:

 - For non-profit groups, only the full name of the group will be placed on the sign.

 - For commercial businesses, only the full name of the company will be placed on the sign.

 - For schools, only the full name of the school will be placed on the sign.

 - Lake County will not list the services that the group provides unless it is part of the group or company name.